MindfulLearner/dima-portfolio/README.md

 # Dima Portfolio

-# OPEN SOURCE IDEA
+# OPEN SOURCE IDEA / Developer Program Member

-i would like to give feat where you can git push from my website like a message and will be showed there
+i would like to give feat where you can git push from my website like a message and will be showed there, so we will be using Github API to do this!

 ## Project Description